Gary Duane SHARP

 Related Special Interests:

 Both understanding and in situ data are required in order to relate climate information (seasonal weather) to societally relevant consequences.
 Facilitating this has become my principal focus in recent years.
 Following the decades-long indulgences in statistical correlations utilizing SST in climate and fisheries research, and the near uselessness and indefensibility of the results from conventional stock assessment activities, fisheries are in decline worldwide.
-Little or no forecastive capabilities exist amongst conventional fisheries trained scientists, or their tools.
+Little or no forecastive capabilities exist amongst conventional fisheries trained scientists, or their tools, given that fish live in an ever-chaging ocean, not in computers.
 The issue remains that too little attention has been given to subsurface ocean observations, related climate research, in situ process research, and to the role of climate-driven ocean variability on aquatic species distributions and abundance changes related to local responses by ecosystems.
 These studies are crucial to interpretation of fisheries information for management purposes, as well as to creation of credible climate change scenarios from any generation of General Circulation Models.
-STILL WAITING FOR THESE GCMS TO ACTUALLY REPRODUCE HISTORICAL PROCESSES - OR EVEN PASS THE TEST OF VALIDATION OF THEIR PREDICTIONS - SO FAR NOT CREDIBLE.
+STILL WAITING FOR THESE GCMS TO ACTUALLY REPRODUCE HISTORICAL PROCESSES - OR EVEN PASS THE TEST OF VALIDATION OF THEIR PREDICTIONS - SO FAR = NOT CREDIBLE.

 My graphical/numeric compilations of World Ocean, monthly, one-by-one degree oceanographic data provided access for me and others to identify probable opportunities for several ocean fisheries.
 Also, they allow physical dynamic characterization of the more interesting small and large scale frontal and transition zone fisheries of the world.
 As I continue to improve its format, the data sets now provide greater insight into the dynamics of the upper ocean than has been generally appreciated.
-During the recent three years I have been enhancing desk top computer tools to allow ready access and visualization of these dynamics.
+During the recent decade I have tried enhancing desk top computer tools to allow ready access and visualization of these dynamics.
 I have also been compiling informative global climate and ocean data sets for evaluations of short and long term trends and comparisons between important regions of the world.
+Unfortunately, with the onset of GHW Bush's wind-down of funding for empirical ocean obeservations, the quality and coverage of the observations has declined - or disappeared...

-I have demonstrated these tools and projects to many scientists and decision makers, and the consensus is that they are generally useful for teaching, particularly time series studies and displays of climate processes over large geographic extents, and particularly where monthly/seasonal information sets exists for many years.
+Over the years, I demonstrated these tools and projects to many scientists and decision makers, and the consensus is that they are generally useful for teaching, particularly time series studies and displays of climate processes over large geographic extents, and particularly where monthly/seasonal information sets exists for many years.
 I use these tools in presentations, to emphasize dynamics.
+This approach was also applied bt Klaus Wyrtki, while he studied and defined the dynamics of the Indo-Pacific Warm Pool -

 My early research and publications were diverse and mostly applications of novel techniques or methods for examining the basic assumptions and practices of marine resources related sciences.
 Topics ranged from basic biochemical genetics, through molecular physiology to the physiological ecology of pelagic species such as the tunas and delphinid cetaceans, on to ecosystem monitoring for fisheries purposes and management applications.